-The ratepayer impact per month is based on average usage of electricity per month - which is expected to decline slightly due to the implementation of the state's efficiency (EmPOWER) program.
-The weighted average is about \$1.30 per month, which may be conservatively rounded up to \$1.50 to account for uncertainties.

-- The cost impact in 2019 is due to the short-term stimulus provided for the solar industry. - The savings in the early years are due to the elimination of the requirement to procure unbundled paper renewable energy credits as well as solar RECs. - Provision of \$30 per kW per year for five years has been made to compensate pre-100% Act owners of solar in lieu of the value of their Solar RECs, amounting to a total of more than \$200 million over five years. - The bulge in costs in the middle period is due to smaller avoided REC savings and early period higher renewable electricity costs.
-Further the savings due to avoided costs of REC purchases decline since the prices of RECs in PJM are projected to decline and go nearly to zero in the early 2030s.
-12 The subsequent decline is due to declining renewable energy prices. - Low-income households are protected against increased costs.
+- The ratepayer impact per month is based on average usage of electricity per month which is expected to decline slightly due to the implementation of the state's efficiency (EmPOWER) program.
+The weighted average is about \$1.30 per month, which may be conservatively rounded up to \$1.50 to account for uncertainties. - The cost impact in 2019 is due to the short-term stimulus provided for the solar industry. - The savings in the early years are due to the elimination of the requirement to procure unbundled paper renewable energy credits as well as solar RECs. - Provision is made for payments in lieu of SRECS for solar installations connected to the grid on or before the end of 2018 for six years starting in 2020 and ending in 2025 (inclusive) as described in the text associated with Figure 1 above.
+The payments would total about \$270 million (undiscounted). - The bulge in costs in the middle period is due to smaller avoided REC savings and early period higher renewable electricity costs.
+Further the savings due to avoided costs of REC purchases decline since the prices of RECs in PJM are projected to decline and go nearly to zero in the early 2030s.12 The subsequent decline is due to declining renewable energy prices. - Low-income households are protected against increased costs.
 They will actually see a decrease in bills, estimated to average roughly \$40 per month, due to provisions in the 100% Act that will limit energy expenses for eligible low-income households to no more than 6% of gross income. - The costs of the affordability program for low-income households above present assistance are not included.
 They are transfers among Marylanders with no direct net fiscal impact.
 The social benefits of reducing bills of eligible households are the same order of magnitude as the direct cost of limiting bills to 6% of gross income.
 Just the added costs of homelessness and emergency medical care resulting from energy-bill/rent conflicts are roughly half the added assistance cost.
-This does not include the economic and social impact on productivity, health, and income on two-thirds of the families who lose their homes but move in with friends or family.
-In addition, families who do stay in their homes will experience better health, better school and work performance, fewer emergency room visits, and more social stability.
+This does not include the economic and social impact on productivity, health, and income on two-thirds of the families who lose their homes but move in with friends or family.13 In addition, families who do stay in their homes will experience better health, better school and work performance, fewer emergency room visits, and more social stability.
 Those savings are also not included.
 Finally, the cost of the affordability program will be reduced due to implementation of EmPOWER efficiency improvements in low-income households and when these households acquire solar energy.
-The 100% Act's Megawatt Block Program has a \$60 million provision for assisting low-income households to participate in community solar installations.
+The 100% Act's Megawatt Block Program has a provision of more than \$50 million for assisting low-income households to participate in community solar installations.